REMOTE HUTS

 Routes

 Top Tuke Hut is accessed by following the waratahs back up onto Dickie Ridge.
 Continue climbing up and over point 1326m to a dip in the ridge around point 1296m.
 Poles lead from here down some steep tussock faces into an unnamed creek which is followed down into the valley.
-On NZ Toopmaps the descent is marked incorrectly on the spur on the TL of the creek.
+On NZ Topomaps the descent is marked incorrectly on the spur on the TL of the creek.
 A track exits the creek on the TR around the 800m contour, sidles upvalley for 15 minutes, and drops into the riverbed at the top entrance of the Tuke Gorge.
 It is mostly river travel on the TL from here although the odd ford to the TR at normal flows will give a better line of travel.
 The going gets rougher as you get further up and some of the larger boulders can be a challenge to negotiate.
 DOC have cut and marked bush detours in several places and there is a small gorge 20 minutes below the Hut with a track around its TL.
-A short section of river travel follows to a opposite small side-creek just upriver from the Hut (E1428172/ N5226869 (BV18 282 269)).
+A short section of river travel follows to opposite a small side-creek just upriver from the Hut (E1428172/ N5226869 (BV18 282 269)).
 Ford here and follow a short section of track from the mouth of the creek onto the terrace where the Hut is.
 The Hut itself is clearly visible from a number of points on the route.
 The top ford would not be safe after heavy rain.
-Allow 3.5-5 hours from Dickie Spur Hut to Top Tuke Hut.
+Allow 3.5 to 5 hours from Dickie Spur Hut to Top Tuke Hut.

 Top Waitaha Hut can be accessed by continuing up Dickie Ridge onto the NW shoulder of The Tusk.
 The ridge down to Ragged Peak from The Tusk is easy going and Ragged Peak's broad SE spur is used to access the Top Waitaha Basin.
 Drop off the spur where it is dissected by a smallish branch of Watson Creek around 1360m.
 A steep rib drops west from a flat bench here down into an unnamed side-creek that enters the Waitaha 100m downstream from the Hut.
-Drop left off the rib into a steep gut to access the creek bed 100m above where it meets the River.
+Drop left off the rib into a steep gut to access the creek bed 100m above where it meets the river.
 Top Waitaha Hut is visible from a number of points on the descent.
 Allow a full day for the crossing from Dickie Spur Hut.
-A full compliment of alpine equipment would need to be carried during the colder months.
+A full set of alpine gear would need to be carried during the colder months.

-Repairs Needed
+Repairs Still Needed

 Provisions on Site